bitcoin/bitcoin/.github/ISSUE_TEMPLATE.md

 - Disk size:
 - Disk Type (HD/SDD):

+### For the GUI-related issue on Linux provide names and versions of a distro, a desktop environment and a graphical shell (if relevant).

 ### Any extra information that might be useful in the debugging process.
 This is normally the contents of a `debug.log` or `config.log` file.
 Raw text or a link to a pastebin type site are preferred.